saturnus-ringar/django-bootleg/README.md

 # log dir
 LOG_DIR = '/var/log/project-name?/'

-# should be the last line i settings.py
+# should be the last line in settings.py
 from bootleg.settings import *
 ```